2forts/qc_coder/README.md

 ---

-## 🤝 Contribuciones
+## 🤝 Contributions

-1. Haz un fork del repositorio.
+1. Fork the repository.
-2. Crea una rama con tu feature: `git checkout -b feature/nueva-puerta`.
+2. Create a branch with your feature: `git checkout -b feature/new-door`.
-3. Haz commit de tus cambios: `git commit -m 'Añade descomposición de puerta'`.
+3. Commit your changes: `git commit -m ‘Add door decomposition’`.
-4. Abre un Pull Request.
+4. Open a Pull Request.

 ---

-## 📝 Licencia
+## 📝 License

-Este proyecto está bajo la licencia MIT.
-Consulta el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.